-BENCHMARK LOCATION IN CONTRACT (SCHOOL USE) PRESENT/ ABSENT (DPI USE) The annual academic and operational performance standards developed in accordance with the performance framework of the authorizer and a statement that the governing board must adhere to such standards. \$118.40(2r)(b)2.a.
-The corrective measures the governing board will take if the school fails to meet performance standards. §118.40(2r)(b)2.b A provision allowing the governing board to open one or more additional charter schools if all of the charter schools operated by the governing board were assigned to one of the top 2 performance categories in the most recent school and school district accountability report. §118.40(2r)(b)2.c.
-The methodology that will be used by the governing board to monitor and verify pupil enrollment, credit accrual and course completion. §118.40(2r)(b)2.d.
-A statement that the authorizer shall have direct access to pupil data and governing board shall provide data needed for the authorizer to complete its annual report under §118.40(3m)(f). §118.40(2r)(b)2.e and i.
-A description of the administrative relationship between the parties. §118.40(2r)(b)2.f.
+BENCHMARK LOCATION IN CONTRACT (SCHOOL USE) PRESENT/ABSENT (DPI USE) The annual academic and operational performance standards developed in accordance with the performance framework of the authorizer and a statement that the governing board must adhere to such standards. §118.40(2r)(b)2.a. and 118.40(2x)(b)2a The corrective measures the governing board will take if the school fails to meet performance standards. §118.40(2r)(b)2.b and 118.40(2x)(b)2b A provision allowing the governing board to open one or more additional charter schools if all of the charter schools operated by the governing board were assigned to one of the top 2 performance categories in the most recent school and school district accountability report. §118.40(2r)(b)2.c The methodology that will be used by the governing board to monitor and verify pupil enrollment, credit accrual and course completion. §118.40(2r)(b)2.d. and 118.40(2x)(b)2d A statement that the authorizer shall have direct access to pupil data and governing board shall provide data needed for the authorizer to complete its annual report under §118.40(3m)(f). §118.40(2r)(b)2.e and i. and 118.40(2x)(b)2e and i.
+A description of the administrative relationship between the parties. §118.40(2r)(b)2.f. and 118.40(2x)(b)2f.